Mexico's ruling party opens door to tax, energy changes

 Cutting fiscal loopholes, getting the millions of workers in the underground economy - nearly a third of the labor force - to pay taxes and improving states’ tax-raising ability are among the measures the government is weighing to increase revenues.

-The PRI, which ruled Mexico from 1929 to 2000 before regaining power last year, blocked efforts by the conservative National Action Party, or PAN, to extend the VAT to food and medicine during the previous 12 years.
+The PRI, which ruled Mexico 1929-2000 before regaining power last year, blocked efforts by the conservative National Action Party (PAN) to raise more VAT during the past 12 years.

-Since the party recaptured the presidency, its leadership has made the case for sweeping change to bolster the economy, which underperformed its main regional peers under the PAN, growing about 2 percent annually for most of the past decade.
+Since recapturing the presidency, the PRI leadership has made the case for sweeping change to bolster the economy, which underperformed its main regional peers under the PAN, growing about 2 percent annually for most of the past decade.

+The changes sought by Pena Nieto run contrary to many old tenets of the PRI, a party which started on the left and drifted toward the right during its long rule.

-Output of crude has slumped to less than 2.6 million barrels a day from 3.4 million in 2004, and lawmakers worry the oil industry will be left behind unless it can improve performance.
+Output of crude has slumped to less than 2.6 million barrels per day from 3.4 million in 2004, and lawmakers worry the oil industry will be left behind unless it can improve performance.

 “We plan an energy reform that mulls an opening in areas where we don’t have the capacity to do it, so Pemex can make alliances with private capital,” said Marco Bernal of the PRI, head of the energy committee in the lower house of Congress.

-But he has had to defend his administration from accusations he plans to privatize the oil industry.
+But he is having to defend his administration from accusations that he plans to privatize the oil industry.